sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 ## Common Base Config

-This is stuff I'd normally paste to get me started on a task file.
+This is content I'd typically paste to get started on a task file.

 ```yaml
 tasks: